 1.31 Data Generation

-In order to generate the concepts and data required to perform functional decomposition, various experts on the teaching and rehabilitation of visually impaired people were contacted.
+To generate the concepts and data required to perform functional decomposition, various experts on the teaching and rehabilitation of visually impaired people were contacted.
 Dr. Eileen Bischof, an Orientation and Mobility expert, was of great help in the development of our design requirements.
 Dr. Bischof helped us deconstruct the functions of the classical white walking cane most severely visually impaired people use.
 The white cane is primarily used to detect changes in their path, be them in terms of terrain, elevation, or objects potentially blocking their path.
 The team then analyzed various products/gadgets sold to aid the visually impaired.
 Many of these are sensors mounted onto glasses or arms in order to provide haptic feedback regarding the distance between the person and their surroundings.
-All of these included a relatively slick and simple design with minimal usage of buttons for ease of use.
+All of these included a slick and simple design with minimal usage of buttons for ease of use.
 Dr. Bischof also made it clear that most visually impaired people depend solely on their Orientation & Mobility training, which means whichever device they might want must synergize with those skills.
 The team also contacted Jeff Whitehead of the Rehabilitation council of the Florida Division of Blind Services, who emphasized to the group that whatever design they came up with, it had to be compatible with skills they develop through the O&M training, but it should also interface with known technology for a sense of familiarity.

 The following graphics are here to display our team’s analysis of the what our design needs to do.
 The information within these graphics are based on our interpretation of our customers’ feedback.
 We are showing what are design should look like by breaking it down into systems and then showing the functions each system needs to achieve.
 The three systems we defined for our design are orientation, mobility, and utility.
 These systems can also be the major functions of our design while the functions can also be described as minor functions compared to the systems.
 These graphics make our objectives for our design clear and give us a bit of a plan of how to check and ensure we fulfill all the required functions.